hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

     └── build.gradle.kts
 ```

-Then it will be compiled using `Cargo` and cross-compiler mechanisms into a binary library and then packaged in the same jar.
+Then it will be cross-compiled into a set of binary libraries and then packaged in the same jar as the java code accessing it.
-Once the code is merged to develop, the CI/CD pipeline compiles the Rust code into a binary library for each of the multiple supported platforms, packages it into the jar that consumes it,
-and publishes it to Maven.
-The dependency from the Maven repo will contain the Java code and the binary library cross-compiled for all supported architectures.

 Rust code will be compiled first and the build process will create the following folder structure where binaries files will be placed and then distributed.
 They will be arranged by platform identifier, as returned by `System.getProperty("os.name")` and `System.getProperty("os.arch")`.